-- Read the work looking for ideas, understanding and knowledge. - Be clear about the marking criteria (rubric), especially knowledge and understanding. - Make constructive and positive comments. - Explain your comments in a straightforward and accessible way. - If you are commenting on spelling, grammar and punctuation, select a sample section rather than correcting the entire essay and inform the student that this is your approach. - If a dyslexic student is marked down for minor spelling, grammatical and punctuation errors, this may be considered discriminatory.
-Therefore, be prepared to discount such mistakes, provided the meaning remains clear. - Be clear that comments on spelling/grammar/punctuation are to foster skills development and not to penalise errors.
+- Read the work and look for ideas, understanding, and knowledge. - Be clear about the marking criteria (rubric), especially knowledge and understanding. - Make constructive and positive comments. - Explain your comments in a straightforward and accessible way. - If you comment on spelling, grammar, and punctuation, select a sample section rather than correcting the entire essay.
+Inform the student that this is your approach. - If a dyslexic student is marked down for minor spelling, grammatical and punctuation errors, this may be considered discriminatory.
+Therefore, be prepared to discount such mistakes, provided the meaning remains clear. - Be clear that comments on spelling, grammar, and punctuation foster skills development and do not penalise errors.
 However, if you have marked for content/ideas only (and not spelling/ grammar/punctuation) make this clear.
 Attempt to ignore structural flaws, such as organisation and sequencing of information, and focus on marking based on content.